 “Funnel of fear is just a giant funnel and tube slide that guest really enjoy,” Bollenbach says.
 “You put three or four riders on a tube and you go through a long enclosed tunnel, shoot out into a sideways funnel, and then into a catch pool.”

-Kids get a retreat of their own in the Half-Pint Paradise area, which is being completely revamped for the 2017 season.
-Kids find seven new slides to enjoy, a brand new splash pad, dumping water structures and bubbling geysers that guarantees to get them soaked.
+Kids get a retreat of their own in the Half-Pint Paradise area, which was completely revamped last season.
+Kids seven new slides to enjoy, a splash pad, dumping water structures and bubbling geysers that guarantees to get them soaked.

 Also find interactive water play, which aims to astound kids with reflections of a sailboat, fish, a sea serpent and other aquatic critters.

 Be sure to bring a towel because they aren’t offered at the park, and a sweatshirt isn’t a bad idea either, Bollenbach says.

 Into animals?
 This spot is bringing back the Funland Farm for the 2019 season.
 Find a variety of farm animals including llamas, alpacas, a mini horse and donkey.

 Kids will get to interact and feed the animals as they learn about each critter, and take photos in the barnyard.